hmdros/hmdros/README.md

 - 🖥️ I've been working with Ruby on Rails and have done some work using JavaScript (NodeJS, ReactJS and React Native);
 - 🔭 I’m currently working at [OmbuLabs](https://www.ombulabs.com/);
-- 🌱 Now I'm studying Rails performance improvements, Elixir, Cloud Computing, and trying to reach some Open Source contributions;
+- 🌱 Now I'm studying Rails internal and some performance improvement content, also trying to reach some Open Source contributions in the Rails community;

 <!-- <img src="/github-metrics.svg" alt="Metrics" width="75%"> -->